etendosoftware/docs/docs/developer-guide/etendo-classic/bundles/platform/dependency-manager.md

 - **Artifact**: The unit of deployment fetched and used.
 - **Version**: Version of the module
 - **Format**: Describes the dependency format.
 They can be `Source`, `JAR` or `local`.
-    - `Source`: In this case, the source code is available and compilation is required.
+    - `Source`: In this case, the source code is available, to download the dependencies the user must excecute the `./gradlew expandModules` Gradle task and then compilation is required.
-    - `JAR`: In this case, a standard format for java packages distribution, these include the compiled java classes.
+    - `JAR`: In this case, a standard format for java packages distribution, these include the compiled Java classes, and the dependencies resolution is dynamic.
     - `Local`: The local format implies that the module is installed but it is not declared as a repository dependency.
 - **Installation Status**: It describes the dependency current status.
     - Pending download: This is the status by default when a new dependency is added or updated.
 To be installed, it is necessary to compile the environment and, in such case, the dependency is in `source` format.